nuwud/animal-mocap-app/README.md

 4. **Build errors**:
    - Clear project caches using option 5 in the setup script
    - Make sure you have the latest Android SDK and build tools installed
+   - If you see `gradlew.bat is not recognized`, ensure the Gradle wrapper files exist in the android directory
+   - For missing Gradle wrapper files, run `cd android && gradle wrapper` or restore them from the repository

 ### Clearing Cache